 Final thoughts about responding to positive reviews

 Remember though, just like responding to negative reviews, you have to keep your responses personal to that individual customer.
-These templates are a great start but you’ll need to tweak them on a case by case basis.
+These templates are a great start but you’ll need to tweak them on a case by case basis when giving a positive review response.
 Your customers are human beings too you know!
 So as long as you treat them with respect, thank them for their review and see what you might be able to offer them then you’ll do great.